-More neutrophils are activated (cascade effect) resulting to edema of the airways and fluid leaks from the capillaries to the alveoli.
+Neutrophils are activated, which results in edema of the airways and fluid leaks from the capillaries to the alveoli.
 This affects normal oxygen transport.

-28. What are the mechanical barriers from a bacterial infection?
+28. What are the mechanical barriers of a bacterial infection?

-Mechanical barriers include air filtration, epiglottis, cough reflex, and mucociliary response; reflex bronchoconstriction; and, secretion of immunoglobulins A and G and alveolar macrophages.
+Mechanical barriers include air filtration, epiglottis, cough reflex, mucociliary response, reflex bronchoconstriction, and the secretion of immunoglobulins and alveolar macrophages.

 29. What are the risk factors of pneumonia?

-Pneumonia is caused by a weakening of processes such as loss of consciousness (intubation), air pollution, and tobacco use, older than 65 are at a higher risk.
-Other risk factors include abdominal/thoracic surgery, bedrest/immobility, chronic disease/illness, ventilators, alcohol use, immunosuppressed and institutionalization.
+Pneumonia is caused by a weakening of processes such as loss of consciousness (intubation), air pollution, and tobacco use.
+Also, people older than 65 are at a higher risk.
+Other risk factors include abdominal/thoracic surgery, bedrest/immobility, chronic disease/illness, immunosuppressed, and alcohol use.

 30. What is aspiration pneumonia?

 It is a type of pneumonia commonly seen in immunocompromised individuals (such as HIV), those receiving radiation therapy, chemotherapy, and long-term corticosteroid therapy.

 32. What are the sudden symptoms of pneumonia?

 33. What is consolidation?

-It is a bacterial pneumonia feature.
+It is a common sign of bacterial pneumonia.
 When the normally air-filled alveoli

 34. Why is antibiotic therapy beneficial for pneumonia?

-Macrophages break down the bacteria and process the debris, lung tissue is allowed to recover and gas exchange returns to normal.
-They help to result in homeostasis and healing occurs if there are no other complications.
+Macrophages break down bacteria and process debris.
+Lung tissue is then allowed to recover, and gas exchange returns to normal.
+They help maintain homeostasis, and healing occurs if there are no other complications.

 35. What are the diagnostic tests for pneumonia?

-36. What are the typical treatment options for pneumonia?
+36. What are the standard treatment options for pneumonia?

 Antibiotics, IVF and PO hydration, supplemental O2, analgesics, antipyretics, nutrition-frequent small meals, and balance rest with activity.

-37. What are common practices that patients with pneumonia should learn?
+37. What are standard practices that patients with pneumonia should learn?

 They need to learn hand hygiene, cough etiquette, a

 38. What are the various complications of pneumonia?

-39. What physio event triggers the clinical syndrome of pneumonia?
+39. What event triggers the clinical syndrome of pneumonia?

-The host’s immune response leads to the inflammatory mediators which create
+The host’s immune response leads to the inflammatory mediators that create an